Last Updated: March 8, 2021

 - 52% of people who search by voice are interested in receiving info about deals, sales, and promotions from brands.

 Voice searches bring great benefits to a business.
-As voice search stats suggest, more than half of consumers who use smart speakers would like to get information by brands.
+As voice search stats suggest, more than half of consumers who use smart speakers would like to get information from brands.
 On top of that, more than 5 million Americans make direct purchases with a search assistant.

 And after all, it’s just so easy, you don’t have to move a muscle.